kousuke-nakano/jQMC/README.md

 - It implements the LRDMC method, providing a numerically stable approach to diffusion Monte Carlo calculations.
 - The use of adjoint algorithmic differentiation in `JAX` allows for efficient differentiation of many-body wave functions, facilitating the computation of atomic forces analytically.
 - Written in `Python`, **jQMC** is designed to be user-friendly for executing simulations and easily extensible for developers implementing and testing new QMC methods.
-- By leveraging `JAX’s` just-in-time (`jit`) compilation and vectorized mapping (`vmap`) functionalities, the code achieves high-performance computations **especially on GPUs and TPUs** while remaining portable across CPUs, GPUs, and TPUs.
+- By leveraging `JAX` just-in-time (`jit`) compilation and vectorized mapping (`vmap`) functionalities, the code achieves high-performance computations **especially on GPUs and TPUs** while remaining portable across CPUs, GPUs, and TPUs.
 - MPI support enables the execution of large-scale computations on HPC facilities.
 - To minimize bugs, the code is written in a loosely coupled manner and includes comprehensive unit tests and regression tests (managed by `pytest`).